-Ryan was a joint founder of Sun Number, a business that was acquired by SolarReviews in 2019.
-This business is most well known for providing “Sun Number scores” for approximately 84 million American homes that are listed on the Zillow website.
+Ryan was a joint founder of Sun Number, a business that was acquired by SolarReviews and Solar-Estimate.org in 2019.
+Sun Number is most well-known for providing “Sun Number scores” for approximately 84 million American homes listed on Zillow.com.
 SunNumber has provided this functionality to Zillow since 2016.

-Ryan is also writing an automated solar panel layout tool that will be released shortly on the SolarReviews and Solar-Estimate websites.
-Ryan is one of the most knowledgable people in the world at modeling the effects of the surrounding environment on the solar energy production from solar panels.
+Ryan is also currently perfecting an automated solar panel layout tool that is due for release in the coming months for both SolarReviews and Solar-Estimate.org.
+Ryan remains one of the top professionals in the field of modeling the effects of the surrounding environment on solar energy production from solar panels.

 Solar Installation Expert

-Lachlan started his career in solar back in 2010.
-He has worked for and run some of the largest solar companies in his home state of South Australia.
-In 2016, Lachlan moved to America to add another layer of solar experience to the SolarReviews team and now leads the team that manages installer relationships across the country.
+Lachlan began his career in solar in 2010.
+He has worked for and ran some of the largest solar companies in his home state of South Australia.
+In 2016, Lachlan moved to the U.S. to add another layer of solar expertise to the SolarReviews and Solar-Estimate.org staff and now heads the team that manages relationships with installers across the country.

-Lachlan holds a C-46 License (license to install solar) in the state of California.
-His first hand experience in the industry along with the relationships that he has built with solar installers in states throughout America gives him a unique and in-depth understanding of the solar industry in the USA.
+Lachlan holds a C-46 license (license to install solar) in the state of California.
+His firsthand experience in the solar industry paired with the relationships he has built with installers gives him a rare and in-depth level of understanding about the solar industry in America.

 Chief Editor www.solarpaneltalk.com

-Zeeshan is a content manager at SolarReviews and Solar-Estimate.
-He has long been passionate about climate issues and developed a deep interest in solar power after witnessing its successful adoption in Australia.
+Zeeshan is a content manager at SolarReviews and Solar-Estimate.org.
+He has long been passionate about climate issues; developing a deep interest in solar power after witnessing its successful adoption in Australia.